Most Likely to Succeed, Preparing Our Kids for the Innovation Era

 In this course we will be reading, Most Likely to Succeed, where the authors not only point out where we have gone wrong, but also present a number of individuals and institutions that understand the importance of bringing joy and a creative approach back to teaching.
 These promising approaches focus more on teaching cognitive and social skills, rather than rote memorization.
 They focus on building character, rather than simply test preparation.
 They focus on self-discovery, rather than fit everyone into the same mold.
 This book gives educators a sense of hope and permission to do what we have always known to be best; bring joy and a passion for learning back to the classroom.

-Graduate Credits/Clock Hours: This course offers 3 Quarter Graduate Credits offered through Seattle Pacific University or 30 Clock Hours offered*
+Graduate Credits/Clock Hours: 3 Quarter Graduate Credits offered through Seattle Pacific University or 30 Clock Hours offered.

 Required Reading: Most Likely to Succeed, Preparing Our Kids for the Innovation Era, Written by Tony Wagner and Ted Dintersmith

 Save $20 Per Book Study with Discount Code: BookStudy20